Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Start up the SDK on your host computer
+# Verify that the SDK is working well on your host computer

 The SDK environment setup script must be run once in each new working terminal in which you cross-compile